KRAZJUST/packet-sniffer/README.md

 0010   08 00 06 04 00 01 00 00 00 00 00 00 7f 00 00 01
 0020   00 00 00 00 00 00 7f 00 00 01
 ```

+### Automatic tests

+For the testing purpose were implemented testing `Python script` that is sending different packets and comparing them with packets captured by `Network Sniffer` to verify correct functionality.

+## License

+This project is licensed under the `GPL License` - see the [`LICENSE`](LICENSE) file for details.